JaredTMurray/PyBer_Analysis/README.md

 This chart shows the distribution of fares based on the table above
 ![See chart](https://github.com/JaredTMurray/PyBer_Analysis/blob/main/analysis/PyBer_fare_summary.png)

+- Please note that the x-asis should be displyed as Jan, Feb, Mar, Apr

 ## Summary
 ###  Three business recommendations to the CEO for addressing any disparities among the city types